remko/waforth/README.md

 <figcaption><em>Standalone WAForth shell executable</em></figcaption>
 </div>

+## Native compiler

+[`waforthc`](https://github.com/remko/waforth/tree/master/src/waforthc) uses WAForth to compile a Forth program into a native executable.
+WebAssembly is used as the host runtime platform and intermediate representation during compilation, and then compiled into an executable that no longer contains any WebAssembly infrastructure.

 ## Using WAForth in a JavaScript application

 You can embed WAForth in any JavaScript application.